zimolzak/CleanoPheno/er-boarder-escalation.md

     transfer order from general wards to ICU (or from step-down to ICU).

     c.
-Crisis escalation
+Crisis escalation in patient not initially identified as psych, 1:1 sitter or group supervision

     d.
-Has a procedure in the OR
+Has an unexpected procedure in the OR, IR suite or catheterization lab

     e.
 Intubated, pressors, or code blue in ER.
 Defined as: certain charge codes for intubation, or charge code(s) for CPR, or an order in the ER for any pressor medications.
 (Codes TBD later.)

+    f.
+Unanticipated death in the Emergency Center